-In accordance with the current monetary policy framework, various instruments are at NBR disposal to achieve the targets set in the monetary program.
-These instruments include open market operations, rediscount policy, changes in reserve requirements and foreign exchange intervention.
+In accordance with the current monetary policy framework, various instruments are at NBR disposal to achieve the targets set in the price based monetary policy program.
+These instruments include open market operations, refinancing facilities and changes in reserve requirements ratio.

 Open market operations

 The main function of OMO is to ensure that the banking system’s demand for liquidity (reserves) is satisfied.
 It consists of the NBR intervention on the money market to mop up or to inject liquidity in the banking system and keep the interbank rate within the money market rates corridor of ± 1 percent around the central bank rate.

-These open market operations include notably repos or reverse repos operations, treasury bills issuance, standing deposits facility and standing lending facility and refinancing window.
+These open market operations include notably repos or reverse repos operations, central bank bills, overnight deposits facility, standing lending facility and refinancing facility.

 Within the monetary policy operational framework, reserve requirements (RR) have also a role for liquidity absorption.
 Depository institutions (commercial banks) are obliged to hold minimum reserves against their liabilities, predominantly in the form of balances at the central bank.
-There are three reasons for imposition of reserve requirements (RR): monetary control, liquidity management and prudential.
-The current reserve requirement ratio is 5%.
+The reserve requirements ratio is 4.0% since April 2020.
 Changes in reserve requirements affect the liquidity of the banking system and its capacity to create loans.